top of page

 References

-Bernanke, Ben S., The Subprime Mortgage Market, Speech at the Federal Reserve Bank of Chicago’s 43rd Annual Conference on Bank Structure and Competition, Chicago, Illinois, May 17, 2007.
+• Bernanke, B. S. (2007).
+The Subprime Mortgage Market.
+Speech at the Federal Reserve Bank of Chicago’s 43rd Annual Conference on Bank Structure and Competition.

 Subscription